What is pour over?

 - If your brew is taking too long, try coarsening the grind.

 - Origami drippers are our preferred brewers.
-The brewers are available in either ceramic and plastic, both with their unique benefits.
+These are available in either ceramic and plastic, both with unique benefits.

 - Filter roast and single origin coffee is best suited.